numberblackH/numberblackH.github.io/newstopic/_posts/2021-01-03-San Diego Padres acquire ace Blake Snell from Tampa Bay Rays.md

 ---

-[Blake Snell to the Padres: Keith Law and Eno Sarris weigh in on the trade](https://theathletic.com/2288432/2020/12/28/blake-snell-trade-padres/) &mdash; Keith Law and Eno Sarris(Keith Law and Eno Sarris are Senior Writer for The Athletic)가 쓴 칼럼의 부분입니다.
+[Blake Snell to the Padres: Keith Law and Eno Sarris weigh in on the trade](https://theathletic.com/2288432/2020/12/28/blake-snell-trade-padres/) &mdash; <The Athletic, Keith Law and Eno Sarris>
+{:.faded}

 ### Eno Sarris
 Even if command has some relationship with a pitcher’s ability to pitch deeper into games, and their viability as a starter, you can see that Tyler Glasnow is also on that list.
 The Rays had some success tightening up his attack regions and making the most of his stuff with a simple plan.
 Maybe they can do the same with Patiño with the right mix and approach.